Hospital-Acquired Condition (HAC) Reduction Program

 Section 1886(p) of the Social Security Act established the Hospital-Acquired Condition (HAC) Reduction Program to encourage hospitals to reduce HACs.
 Beginning with Federal Fiscal Year (FY) 2015 discharges (i.e., beginning on October 1, 2014), the HAC Reduction Program requires the Secretary of Health and Human Services (HHS) to adjust payments to hospitals that rank in the worst-performing 25 percent of all subsection (d) hospitals with respect to HAC quality measures.
 As set forth in the Affordable Care Act, the Centers for Medicare & Medicaid Services (CMS) may reduce these hospitals’ payments by one percent.

-CMS finalized measures and scoring methodology (vol 78, FR 50717) for this program in the FY 2014 Inpatient Prospective Payment System/Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule.
+CMS finalized measures and scoring methodology for this program in the FY 2014 Inpatient Prospective Payment System/Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule (vol 78 FR 50496, 50709 (August 18, 2013)).
 CMS uses the Total HAC Score to determine the worst-performing quartile of all subsection (d) hospitals.
-CMS finalized and adopted the new Winsorized z-score methodology for the FY 2018 HAC Reduction Program in the FY 2017 IPPS/LTCH PPS Final Rule.
-For FY 2019, the Total HAC Score is based on data for six quality measures in two domains:
+CMS finalized the new Equal Weights Measure approach for the FY 2020 HAC Reduction Program in the FY 2019 IPPS/LTCH PPS Final Rule.
+CMS finalized and adopted the Winsorized z-score methodology for the FY 2018 HAC Reduction Program in the FY 2017 IPPS/LTCH PPS Final Rule.
+For FY 2020, the Total HAC Score is based on data for six quality measures:

-- Domain 2 – National Healthcare Safety Network (NHSN) Healthcare-Associated Infection (HAI) measures:
+- Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN) Healthcare-Associated Infection (HAI) measures:

 - Central Line-Associated Bloodstream Infection (CLABSI)